Sawannrl123/crafted-sawan/src/content/project/pocket-fm.md

 ---
 title: "Pocket FM"
-description: "Led significant performance optimization initiatives across multiple applications, reducing bundle size from 26MB to 5MB and enhancing user experience through caching and skeleton loading.
-Spearheaded the development of key modules like the payment system and contributed to creating new applications such as Newsroom and Ghostwriter.
-Fostered a collaborative team environment by guiding junior developers, implementing structured coding practices, and introducing a monthly retrospective to address team concerns.
-Championed best practices in project architecture and cross-team collaboration, while actively participating in hiring and mentorship processes."
+description: "Led the optimization and refactoring of a web platform, improving code efficiency by 25% and enhancing user experience with optimized video/audio player transitions, saving 13% in bandwidth.
+Boosted the Lighthouse score from 50% to 80%, reduced API load by 50%, and ensured 80% code coverage with tests, lowering production errors by 12%.
+Migrated the codebase to TypeScript, improving productivity by 15%, and standardized the UI with Tailwind, reducing bundle size by 10%.
+Led a team of 10, driving scalable project architecture and development efficiency."
 period: "Sep 2023 - Current"
 heroImage: "/projects-image/pocketfm-logo.png"
 badge: "Audio Platform"